 - Paintbrush

-After that dries, add a layer of Mod Podge to the tile itself and adhere your map to it.
+When your maps are dried, add a layer of Mod Podge to the tile itself and adhere your map to it.

 After that dries, apply about 3 layers of Mod Podge to the top of your coasters allowing them to fully dry between each coat.
 The Outdoor Mod Podge is best for this as it will hold up better.
-I then allowed my coasters to cure for 48-72 hours before using.
+I then allowed my coasters to cure for 48-72 hours before using them.

 NOTE: I have had several questions about how long these will last.
 We used them daily for about 2 years before changing to other coasters.
 This stuff holds up so well!

-You can use any maps that you wish on your coasters.
+You can use any maps that you wish on your coasters!
 I basically started with a map of North America.

 Then I “zoomed in” a little more to the United States.